-All KStream-KStream joins are windowed, so the developer has to specify how long that window should be and if the order of the elements in the streams matters.
+All KStream-KStream joins are windowed, so the developer has to specify how long that window should be and if the relative order of the elements of both streams matters (ie, happens before/after semantics).
 The rationale behind that forced windowing is this: a KStream is stateless.
 To execute a join with acceptable performance, some internal state needs to be kept – otherwise the whole streams would need to be scanned each time a new element arrives.
 That state contains all elements of the stream within the time window (possible duplicates included).
 We will use a window of 5000 milliseconds in the following examples.

 An inner join on two streams yields a result if a key appears in the both streams within the window.
 Applied to the example, this produces the following results: